Self-harm

 how can i help myself?

-This will help you record what happens before, during or after self-harm to understand what triggers the urge to self-harm.
+Record what happens before, during or after self-harm to understand what triggers the urge.

 distract and delay